BDHU/minimalist/README.md

 remote_theme: BDHU/minimalist
 ```

 then running `bundle exec jekyll serve` for local deployment.
+Here is a [demo](https://github.com/BDHU/bdhu.github.io) using this theme.

 An example `_config.yml` file can be found [here](https://github.com/BDHU/bdhu.github.io/blob/master/_config.yml).
 More info can be found at [Jekyll Remote Theme](https://github.com/benbalter/jekyll-remote-theme).